6 Use vcr (& webmockr)

 Read pros and cons of this approach in the vcr vignette Why and how edit your vcr cassettes?, especially if you don’t find the webmockr approach enjoyable.

-Regarding our secret API token, the first time we run the test file, vcr creates a cassette where we notice these lines
+Regarding our secret API token, the first time we run the test file, vcr creates a cassette where we do not see our token.

 6.3 Also testing for real interactions